 If you want to mingle with New York’s most glamorous, you’ll inevitably end up in the Meatpacking District.
 Once a hub for the city’s butchers, meat purveyors, and lumberyards, the neighborhood is now one of the most upscale –– in both price and feel –– that you’ll find in Manhattan.

-The areas start on the south end at Gansevoort Street (some say Horatio) and stretches north to West 14th (to some, West 16th or Chelsea Market).
+The areas start on the south end at Gansevoort Street (some say Horatio) and stretch north to West 14th (to some, West 16th or Chelsea Market).
 The east/west border typically begins at Hudson Street (some say farther east) and goes to the Hudson River.

 Gentrification began in the 1960s and ‘70s with the opening of underground nightclubs and leather shops geared toward a gay clientele.
 By the 1980s, the neighborhood began to take on a new face with the opening of Florent (now closed), followed by Keith McNally’s Pastis (also closed), and at last the famous Gansevoort Hotel, at which you can find a scene of fashion-forward lovelies, consummate foodies, and party revelers.